Gene Assembly Oligo Pool - Gibson, Golden Gate & PCA

 How long of a gene can I assemble from an oligo pool?

 Individual genes of 1-10 kb are routine from a single oligo pool (20-200 oligos).
 Pathways or gene clusters up to 50-100 kb can be assembled hierarchically: pool → fragments → sub-assemblies → final construct.
-Twist oligo pools support lengths up to 300 nt, and IDT oPools up to 350 nt, making longer assemblies more efficient.
+Public vendor tiers differ by product: Twist standard oligo pools can support up to 350 nt while cloned pool tiers may cap at 300 nt, and IDT oPools are commonly listed up to 350 nt.
+Confirm the current product tier before using longer fragments.

 What overlap length should I use between oligos?